U.S. Stocks Fall After Apple's Sales Warning

 By Anna Hirtenstein and Karen Langley

-Shares of Apple declined 2.8%.
-The technology giant said revenue this quarter won't reach its targeted range of $63 billion to $67 billion as the virus has limited iPhone production and curtailed demand in China, where it derives close to 20% of its revenue.
+Shares of Apple declined 1.7% after the technology giant said revenue this quarter won't reach its targeted range of $63 billion to $67 billion as the virus has limited iPhone production and curtailed demand in China.

 "This is a reality check that it's really happening," said Kit Juckes, a macro strategist at Société Générale.
 "While it's not a big surprise that the global economy has been affected all the way to California tech, some people take this as a confirmation."

-The full economic impact of the coronavirus is still unclear.
+Weeks after concerns over the coronavirus outbreak began to jolt markets, the extent to which the global economy will suffer remains unclear.
 The outbreak forced companies to shut down their Chinese operations temporarily, while travel bans and restrictions on movement in public spaces led to a slowdown in consumer spending and industrial production in the world's second-largest economy.
 The number of new cases of people diagnosed with the virus rose sharply last week, indicating that it isn't yet contained.

-While U.S. stocks lost ground Tuesday, major indexes remain close to all-time highs.
-The S&P 500 has hit a dozen new record closes in 2020.
+Although the S&P 500 and the Dow lost ground Tuesday, major indexes remain close to all-time highs.
+The S&P 500 has hit a dozen record closes in 2020, after climbing 29% in 2019.

 Investors eager for fresh clues about the state of the economy parsed data Tuesday showing that a measure of U.S. home-builder confidence edged down in February but remains near a two-decade high.
 On Friday, a survey from the University of Michigan showed Americans' economic outlook rose strongly in early February.